A Herbalist Spills The Tea On What Herbs Can Give You Vivid Dreams

 Robinett says that these 11 herbs are great for getting us into the relaxed, receptive state where dreaming can occur.
 As always, talk to your doctor before adding any new herbals to your routine, as they can interfere with certain medications:

-- Gotu kola: An herb that would be considered a nootropic, found in research to improve cognitive function and promote healthy aging.
+- Gotu kola: An herb that would be considered a nootropic, found in research to improve cognitive function2 and promote healthy aging.

 - Ginkgo: A plant native to China, ginkgo is another nootropic, Robinett says.
-It's thought to improve cognition as well as memory.
+It's thought to improve cognition3 as well as memory.

-- Bacopa: Long used in Ayurveda, bacopa is a nootropic herb that has been found in research to improve cognition and memory and even increase cerebral circulation.
+- Bacopa: Long used in Ayurveda, bacopa is a nootropic herb that has been found in research to improve cognition and memory4 and even increase cerebral circulation.

 - Rosemary: It's great in your food and for dreaming, too!
 Rosemary, according to Robinett, increases cerebral circulation and may improve dream recall.

-- Cordyceps: A type of fungus, cordyceps have actually been found in animal studies to increase nonrapid eye movement sleep.
+- Cordyceps: A type of fungus, cordyceps have actually been found in animal studies to increase nonrapid eye movement sleep5.

 - Lavender: A favorite herb when it comes to calming down, Robinett notes lavender can also help open your mind.